mylar3/mylar3/README.md

 - ComicVine API key (found [here](https://comicvine.gamespot.com/api/) - program will have limited to no functionality without it

 ## Installation
-- run `pip install -r requirements.txt` to install all required dependencies not included
+- run `pip install -r requirements.txt` to install all required dependencies not included.

 ## Usage
 To start the program, type `python Mylar.py` inside the root of the Mylar directory.
 Typing `python Mylar.py --help` will give a list of available options.